Using Confidence Intervals to Test Hypotheses When analyzing the ... | Channels for Pearson+

 Hypothesis Testing

 Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
-It involves formulating a null hypothesis (e.g., the proportion of zeros is 0.1) and an alternative hypothesis (e.g., the proportion of zeros is not 0.1).
-The results from tests, such as the critical value method and the P-value method, help determine whether to reject or fail to reject the null hypothesis based on the evidence provided by the sample.
+It involves formulating a null hypothesis (H0) that represents no effect or no difference, and an alternative hypothesis (H1) that represents the effect or difference we suspect.
+The goal is to determine whether there is enough evidence in the sample data to reject the null hypothesis in favor of the alternative.

 Recommended video: